How Effective Are Neural Networks for Fixing Security Vulnerabilities: Large Language Models and APR Techniques

 We also study the fixing capabilities of fine-tuned LLMs, since fine-tuning is a common technique to adapt a pre-trained LLM to a specific downstream task, such as code summarization or code translation~\cite{wang2021codet5,codebert,incoder,T5}.
 However, due to the lack of vulnerabilities as fine-tuning data, we use the LLMs fine-tuned with general APR data, shared by existing work~\cite{clmapr23}.
 Prior work~\cite{clmapr23} fine-tuned LLMs with a training dataset containing 143,666 instances collected from open-source GitHub Java projects~\cite{zhu2021syntax}.
 Each data instance is a pair of buggy code and fixed code.
 In detail, \cite{clmapr23} used the Adam optimizer with a learning rate of $1e^{-5}$, set batch size to one and fine-tuned for one epoch.
 The fine-tuned LLMs are supposed to be adjusted to vulnerability fixing task to some extent due to the similarity between vulnerability fixing and general bug fixing.
 We perform a search and confirm that none of the vulnerabilities we study in this work is present in the APR training data used to fine-tune the LLMs.

 We cannot fine-tune Codex, since it does not offer any fine-tuning API and there is also no fine-tuned Codex available.
-The last row of Table~\ref{tab:prmopt} describes the input format for using fine-tuned LLMs, where the buggy lines are given as commented lines, and the entire function is input into the fine-tuned LLMs to generate the patched lines~\cite{clmapr23}. \lin{You can include prompt for fine-tuned models in appendix}
+The last row of Table~\ref{tab:prmopt} describes the input format for using fine-tuned LLMs, where the buggy lines are given as commented lines, and the entire function is input into the fine-tuned LLMs to generate the patched lines~\cite{clmapr23}.